amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-68 SV15 Concept of Queue
     This example showcases the dynamic and flexible nature of queues in SystemVerilog, making them useful for various applications, including testbenches and data processing.

+#### Day-69 SV16 concpet of linked lists.
+    This example demonstrates the implementation of a simple singly linked list in SystemVerilog, showcasing basic operations like adding nodes and traversing the list.
+The code utilizes a struct-based node representation and an array to simulate dynamic memory allocation.